Are video games bad for your health?

 Video games may also affect your eye health.
 One of the most commonly reported disorders associated with video games and excessive screen time is a condition known as computer vision syndrome (CVS)

 When the eyes focus on a brightly lit screen for too long, it can cause strain.
-This can then lead to symptoms such as dry eyes, blurred vision and headaches.
+This can then lead to symptoms, such as dry eyes, blurred vision, reduced blinking and headaches.
 But focusing on the screen for a long period of time isn’t the only risk factor.
-Screen glares, poor posture and improper lighting can all contribute to the discomfort.
+Screen glare, poor posture and improper lighting can all contribute to the discomfort.

-If you have an uncorrected vision problem such as myopia (nearsightedness), it can make symptoms even worse.
+If you have an uncorrected vision problem, such as myopia (nearsightedness), it can make symptoms even worse.
+In fact, research indicates that increased screen time raises the risk of myopia.
 This is because the eyes have to stress even more in order to focus.

 Fortunately, there is a way to combat these problems: